-Fiat Chrysler Likely To Deepen And Extend Autonomous Car Relationship With Alphabet / Waymo
+Fiat Chrysler Likely To Deepen And Extend Autonomous Car Relationship With Alphabet/Waymo

 These cars looked to me like the engineers had minimized sensor equipment, but one cannot be completely sure, because the whole purpose of such minimization is to make the sensors (almost) invisible as they would be hidden behind body surfaces.
 Some were not completely hidden, others could have been.

-So why are these not simply Alphabet-Waymo cars, used to test a next-gen Alphabet-Waymo system without any help from FCA?
+So, why are these not simply Alphabet-Waymo cars used to test a next-gen Alphabet-Waymo system without any help from FCA?

 For starters, these cars all had Michigan license plates and were not in a place where Alphabet-Waymo normally is seen testing cars.
-Again, this wasn’t in California, Arizona or Michigan.
+Again, this wasn’t in California, Arizona, or Michigan.

 Secondly, the convoy of support vehicles were exclusively FCA vehicles.
-If this test was not being conducted by FCA, why wouldn’t these vans and trucks be made by Ford (F), General Motors (GM), Daimler/Mercedes or some other automaker, perhaps Toyota (TM) or Nissan?
+If this test was not being conducted by FCA, why wouldn’t these vans and trucks be made by Ford (NYSE:F), General Motors (NYSE:GM), Daimler/Mercedes or some other automaker, perhaps Toyota (NYSE:TM) or Nissan (OTCPK:NSANF)?
 Not impossible, but extremely unlikely.

 There are of course an almost infinite set of other possibilities, even if they are somewhere between barely less likely and extremely less likely.
 Here are two examples:

 FCA and Alphabet-Waymo are simply testing nothing new, but doing some special test of already deployed equipment in a new geography.
-Possible, but given the circumstances probably less likely.
+Possible, but given the circumstances, probably less likely.

-FCA has borrowed an Alphabet-Waymo autonomous minivan in order to work with another company such as Apple (AAPL), Avis, Hertz or Uber in their autonomous car efforts.
-Possible, but given the circumstances probably very unlikely.
+FCA has borrowed an Alphabet-Waymo autonomous minivan in order to work with another company such as Apple (NASDAQ:AAPL), Avis, Hertz (NYSE:HTZ), or Uber (Private:UBER) in their autonomous car efforts.
+Possible, but given the circumstances, probably very unlikely.

 Besides, when it comes to Apple, it is at least having a very public meeting with another legendary electric car designer, Henrik Fisker, at its headquarters in Cupertino, CA: Why Is Apple Checking Out Fisker's Emotion?
 Not that such an exploration would be mutually exclusive.
-Over the last three years, it’s been well reported how Apple met with both Magna and BMW to discuss efforts in next-generation automotive technology and manufacturing techniques and arrangements.
+Over the last three years, it’s been well reported how Apple met with both Magna (NYSE:MGA) and BMW (OTCPK:BMWYY) to discuss efforts in next-generation automotive technology and manufacturing techniques and arrangements.
 Apple has also used both FCA and Ford test vehicles, including for Apple mapping purposes.

-No, in this case as well as in many others, it is by far the most logical and realistic to analyze what I saw using Occam’s Razor: It has the highest probability of being what it seemed to be: FCA traveling, either alone or with Alphabet-Waymo staff joined in the cars (some of the Chrysler Pacifica minivans had three people in them) for the purpose of evaluating next-generation sensors and other equipment necessary for autonomous vehicles, including testing the performance for a very long cross-country exercise in autonomy.
+No, in this case, as well as in many others, it is by far the most logical and realistic to analyze what I saw using Occam’s Razor: It has the highest probability of being what it seemed to be: FCA traveling, either alone or with Alphabet-Waymo staff joined in the cars (some of the Chrysler Pacifica minivans had three people in them) for the purpose of evaluating next-generation sensors and other equipment necessary for autonomous vehicles, including testing the performance for a very long cross-country exercise in autonomy.

 Such next-generation sensors would be a lot smaller than the ones Alphabet-Waymo-FCA showed and put into traffic during the last year.
 This is of course natural and would be only a variant of Moore’s Law, where computing equipment of almost all types shrink by about half every 18 months.